Skip to content

 Readers, the titles of these articles tell much of what you need to know about Canada’s sorry history as it pertains to submarines.
 While our national media lauds our navy’s ability to put three of its four boats out to sea at one time, Britain is asking us if we want help minding our backyard, while a country that has thirteen million fewer souls than us has just agreed to buy 8 nuclear-powered submarines and signed onto what could be the most important defence agreement of the past sixty years.

 It does not have to be this way.
 If Canada wanted to be a serious country, it would be doing what Australia is doing.
-It would be looking ten, twenty, even thirty years into the future and would be making plans to ensure it had a credible submarine force that will make a major contribution toward Canada becoming a country that can meaningfully affect its own foreign, domestic, and defence policy decisions.
+It would be looking ten, twenty, or even thirty years into the future and would be making plans to ensure it had a credible submarine force that would make a major contribution toward Canada becoming a country that can meaningfully affect its own foreign, domestic, and defence policy decisions.

 So why does Canada need submarines?
 When something is going to cost the taxpayer billions of dollars, it’s a legit question.